AppDynamics Application Intelligence Platform

-A process snapshot describes an instance of a CPU process on an instrumented Node.js node.
+A process snapshot describes an instance of a CPU process on an instrumented node.js node.
 It generates a process-wide call graph for a CPU process over a configurable time range.
 Process snapshots are independent of any running business transactions.
+Process snapshots persist for 14 days, unless you archive them in which case they are available forever.

 You can monitor process snapshots at the tier level or the node level.